 The Braun Series 7 790cc is an excellent razor with quite a few bells and whistles.
 It is a powerful model that gets the job done quickly with relatively few passes.
 It comes with both a traditional plug-in charger as well as a self-cleaning base that makes daily maintenance a breeze.
 It's multiple indicator icons — including ones for foil replacement, cleaning reminder, and power setting — keep you informed about the status of the machine.

 This model has a single foil cassette (as opposed to most of the foil models that come with 3-5), so it is noticeably less efficient.
 It also does not have a rechargeable battery — instead, it runs on two AAs.
 It could be a blessing if you are going on a short trip (no need to remember the charger), but if the batteries die partway through, you'll have to buy some more.

-The downsides of this device are that it takes a loong time to charge — over eight hours for just 40 minutes of run time and that its shaving power decreases more noticeably as the battery level gets close to zero.
+The downsides of this device are that it takes a comparatively long time to charge — over eight hours for just 40 minutes of run time.
+Also, its shaving power decreases more noticeably as the battery level gets close to zero.
 It's not particularly efficient but could be fine if you are looking for something relatively inexpensive and easy to use and clean.

 The Micro Touch SOLO is a compact body groomer.
 It comes with three attachments — 1mm, 3mm, and 5mm — so you can keep your beard at a precise and consistent length without having to worry about getting the blades too close to your skin.
 We saw pretty decent end results with this model.

-This model has a longer charge time of four hours.
-Because the razor head itself cannot be run underwater, it is just a little tedious to clean it with the included brush.
+This razor has a charge time of four hours.
+Because the blade head itself cannot be run underwater, it is just a little tedious to clean it with the included brush.
 During testing, we also experienced more pull than with other razors.
 It's not our favorite body groomer, but if you are looking for one on a budget, this could be it.

 Why You Should Trust Us